How to Avoid Eco Guilt

 Except, they totally aren’t!
 And, honestly, you’re fine (except for your burdensome guilt that we need to get rid of).

-How to Avoid Sustainability Guilt?
+How to Avoid Eco Guilt?

 Can I tell you something?
-The feeling of sustainability guilt is very similar to the guilt I experienced when I was losing (lots of) weight in grad school.
+The feeling of eco guilt is very similar to the guilt I experienced when I was losing (lots of) weight in grad school.
 You start working on something that’s a positive change, but then you get overcome with trying to do everything perfectly.
 You want to keep making progress.

 I used to try to eat less fat, eat less bread, work out more, try harder.
 Not only was I left hungry at times, but it meant that when I did get a chance to enjoy some “splurgy” items, I ate more than one serving.
 Well that’s not good either.